*1938 in Radom, Polen

 MEMORIAL OPENING TIMES

-Open every Sunday from 10am to 5pm.
+The memorial is open every Sunday from 10am to 5pm.
+Entry is free.

 Gedenkstätte Bullenhuser Damm